LeFlore County, Oklahoma

 LeFlore County is a county along the eastern border of the U.S state of Oklahoma.
 As of the 2020 census, its population was 48,129.
 Its county seat is Poteau.
 The county honors a Choctaw family named LeFlore.
 The United States District Court for the Eastern District of Oklahoma is the federal district court with jurisdiction in LeFlore County.
+Tourist attractions in the county include Lake Wister, the Ouachita National Forest, and Heavener Runestone State Park.
+It is also home to the Winding Stair Mountain National Recreation Area, one of two national recreation areas in Oklahoma.

 History

 The Choctaw Nation signed the Treaty of Doak's Stand in 1820, ceding part of their ancestral home in the Southeastern U.S. and receiving a large tract in Indian Territory.
 They signed the Treaty of Dancing Rabbit Creek in 1830, which ceded the remainder of their original homeland.
 Most of the remainder of the Choctaw were removed to Indian Territory, escorted by federal military troops, in several waves.

 In 1832, the federal government constructed the Choctaw Agency in Indian Territory about 15 mi west of Fort Smith, Arkansas.
 The town of Skullyville developed around the agency.
 It was designated as county seat of Skullyville County, the capital of the Moshulatubbee District of which Skullyville County was a part, and the national capital of the Choctaw Nation.

 The U.S. Indian agents lived in the town.
 In the late 1850s, it was designated as a stage stop (Walker's Station) for the Butterfield Overland Mail route.

 In 1834, the U.S. Army built Fort Coffee a few miles north of Skullyville, but reassigned the garrison after four years.
 The Methodist Church took over the facility, converting it for use as the Fort Coffee Academy for Boys, a missionary school.
 That church also established the New Hope Seminary for Girls in 1845, just east of town.
 In 1847, the Choctaw Agency burned and its functions were transferred to Fort Washita.

 During the Civil War, the Choctaw allied with the Confederacy and many of their men served in its army.
 The Battle of Devil's Backbone was fought near the present town of Pocola on September 1, 1863.
 Union Major General James G. Blunt defeated Confederate Brigadier General William Cabell.
 Union troops burned the Fort Coffee Academy in 1863, because it was being used to house Confederate troops.

 In 1866, the Choctaw government reopened New Hope Seminary, but never rebuilt a boys academy.
 New Hope Seminary operated until it burned in 1896.
 The first school for Choctaw freedmen opened at Boggy Depot.
 In 1892, the Tushkalusa (Black warriors) Freedmen Boarding school opened three miles southeast of Talihina.